tfindlay-au/SchemaOnReadWithSpark/README.md

 ### Overview
 This project is aimed at demonstrating the pattern of applying a schema (interpretation of data) on consumption rather than on receipt.

 I have seem this pattern used a few times in the past and I think it works well for some use cases.
+One of the interesting parts is applying software engineering principals including:
+* Version control
+* Unit testing
+* CI/CD
+* Documentation (ScalaDoc or similar)

+These are often easier to do when all of the business rules/logic are contained in a bundle the can be easily unit tested and versioned.

+In data pipelines, these are traditionally done (to some degree) with expensive commercial software but rarely done with Open Source tools and DIY pipelines.

 | Pro's | Con's|
 |----------------------------------------------|--------------------------------------------------|